Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 - Your inverter monitoring shows output has dropped more than 10% from the May baseline

-- You have a large system (10 kW+) where the financial impact of soiling is proportionally higher
+- You have a large system (10 kW or more) where the financial impact of soiling is proportionally higher

-- Your panels are flat or low-pitch (less than 10°) — more dust accumulation in the dry season
+- Your panels are flat or low-pitch (less than 10 degrees) — more dust accumulation in the dry season

 What to Avoid

 - January–March cleaning — during the wet season, panels will be resoiled within days.
-Waste of money.
+It’s a waste of money.

-- September–November cleaning — the build-up period brings extreme heat (35–40°C+), dangerous lightning risk, and working conditions that are unsafe for roof work.
-If your system genuinely needs a clean in this window, book for the earliest possible morning slot and check BOM before proceeding.
+- September–November cleaning — the build-up period brings extreme heat (35–40°C or higher), dangerous lightning risk, and working conditions that are unsafe for roof work.
+If your system genuinely needs a clean in this window, book for the earliest possible morning slot and check BOM forecasts before proceeding.

 1. Torres Strait Pigeon Fouling

 The Torres Strait pigeon is a large, migratory bird that nests in Darwin in flocks that can exceed several thousand individuals.
-Their droppings are large, soft, and very high in uric acid — ideal conditions for hot spot formation and anti-reflective coating etching.
+Their droppings are large, soft, and very high in uric acid.
+This creates ideal conditions for hot spot formation and anti-reflective coating etching.

 Properties near the Darwin Botanic Gardens, East Point Reserve, Casuarina Coastal Reserve, and any large rainforest trees are most affected.
-If you’re in these areas, twice-yearly cleaning and bird mesh installation is the financially correct decision.
+If you’re in these areas, twice-yearly solar panel cleaning in Darwin and bird mesh installation is the financially correct decision.

 2. Indian Myna Territoriality

-Indian mynas (Acridotheres tristis) are one of the world’s most invasive birds and are extremely abundant across Darwin suburbs.
-They are highly territorial, meaning once a pair establishes your roof as territory, they return repeatedly.
+Indian mynas (Acridotheres tristis) are one of the world’s most invasive birds.
+They are extremely abundant across Darwin suburbs.
+They are highly territorial.
+Once a pair establishes your roof as territory, they return repeatedly.
 Year-round fouling from mynas is a significant issue for any Darwin system without bird mesh.

 3. Gecko and Reptile Activity